Sagarmatha, literally “Mother of the sky”, is the name in Nepali

 Challenge: because “The Mother Godess” is the limit to the sky.

-Sagarmatha International is a non-profit organization founded by people from different countries and linked by a common goal: to build...Read More
+Sagarmatha International Foundation is a non-profit organization incorporated under the Nepalese law, established by people from different countries united by...Read More